 What exhibitions are on view?

-New-York Historical has a full slate of exhibitions: Bill Graham and the Rock & Roll Revolution, Women March, Meet the Presidents, The People Count: The Census in the Making of America, Colonists, Citizens, Constitutions: Creating the American Republic, In Profile: A Look at Silhouettes, and the special installation Life Cut Short: Hamilton’s Hair and the Art of Mourning Jewelry.
+New-York Historical has a full slate of exhibitions: So Ready for Laughter: Bob Hope and WWII; The Gift of Laughter; 4 Artworks from the Elie and Sarah Hirschfeld Collection, Scenes of New York City; Dreaming Together: New-York Historical Society and Asia Society Museum; The Waldorf Astoria Lobby Clock; and The Art of Architecture: Beaux-Arts Drawings from the Peter May Collection.
 Permanent exhibitions like Meet the Presidents and the Oval Office, the Gallery of Tiffany Lamps, and the North Gallery are also on display.
 The DiMenna Children's History Museum and the Audubon’s Birds of America Focus Gallery will remain temporarily closed to visitors.
-The free outdoor exhibition Hope Wanted: New York City Under Quarantine is open in the rear courtyard.

 Screenings of our short films, We Rise and New York Story, are free with Museum admission and take place in the Robert H. Smith Auditorium.
 They screen two times each per day and alternate hourly starting at 12 pm.
 The last screening is at 3 pm.